WEBZCC/univention-corporate-server/doc/manual/software/app-center.rst

 The Univention App Center allows simple integration of software components in a UCS domain.
-The applications are provided both by third parties and by Univention itself (e.g., UCS@school).
+The applications are provided both by third parties and by Univention itself (e.g., UCS\ @school).
 The maintenance and support for the applications are provided by the respective manufacturer.

 .. _appcenter-overview: